BEng Engineering Mathematics (G162)

 A-level standard offer: AAA

 See entry requirements for full details and eligibility.

-The first two years of this course provide a background in mathematical analysis, computing and general engineering, within the overal context of mathematical and data modelling.
+The first two years of this course provide a background in mathematical analysis, computing and general engineering, within the overall context of mathematical and data modelling.
 You will also gain experience in practical problem-solving and teamwork as well as an introduction to professional practice.
 These skills will form the basis of the later years of study.

-For the final year of your degree you can choose from a wide range of specialist options from across engineering, mathematics, data science and intelligent and robotic systems, to fit your interests.
+For the final year of your degree, you can choose from a wide range of specialist options from across engineering, mathematics, data science and intelligent and robotic systems to fit your interests.
 You will be taught by some of the leaders of research in these topics.

 A major focus of the course and a key strand throughout the curriculum is real-world problem solving, spanning many different application areas from robotics and social media to medicine and environmental modelling.

 In your final year you will continue group modelling studies applied to fresh problems of current concern to our industrial or external collaborators.
 This will hone your skills in mathematical and data modelling as well as provide you with the professional skills that will prepare you for your future career.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 A-level standard offer